Slice 1Created with Sketch.

 The following are the only types of space heaters pre-approved for use on campus:

-• Oil-filled radiator style heaters that are themostatically controlled and UL Certified; no other type will be approved.
+• Oil-filled radiator-style heaters that are thermostatically controlled and UL Certified; no other type will be approved.

-All other types of space heaters, unless installed by Facilities, are banned from campus and cannot be used.
-They include but are not limited to the following:
+All other types of space heaters, unless installed by Facilities, are prohibited on campus and may not be used.
+They include, but are not limited to, the following:

 • All heaters fueled by kerosene, gasoline, propane, oil and any other fuel.

 • Electric heaters with electric elements that glow bright orange or red.
-This heater distributes energy as high radiant heat and uses 1500 watts or more of electricity.
+This heater delivers high radiant heat and consumes 1500 watts or more of electricity.

 Procedures